casangi/casagui/docs/source/applications/ms_raster.rst

 * to create interactive Bokeh plots to show in a browser window or notebook

-* to create interactive Bokeh plots from a GUI dashboard in a browser window or notebook to select plot parameters
+* to select plot parameters in a GUI dashboard in a browser window or notebook to create interactive Bokeh plots

 Data Exploration
 ````````````````

-MsRaster includes an interface to explore the data with a summary of its metadata, list data
+:xref:`xradio` allows the user to explore the data with a summary of its metadata and
-groups and antennas to aid in selection, and make plots of antenna positions and phase center
+to make plots of antenna positions and phase center locations of all fields.
+These
-locations of all fields.
-These features are available in :xref:`xradio` and are exposed to the
+features are exposed to the user in MsRaster, as well as listing data groups and
-user in this application.
+antenna names to aid in selection.

 Plot Parameters
 ```````````````